• Skip to primary navigation

 • More Slow Cooker Recipes You'll Love

-Check out my Healthy Slow Cooker Chicken Stock and my Slow Cooker Chicken Stew for more delicious slow cooker recipes!
+Check out my Low Calorie Chicken Stock and my Low Calorie Chicken Stew for more delicious slow cooker recipes!

 Why You'll Love This Recipe

-• Easy to make.
-With just a few simple ingredients and a Crock Pot, this recipe is a breeze to prepare.
-Simply add the ingredients to the pot, set it, and forget it.
+• With just a few simple ingredients and a slow cooker, this recipe is a breeze to prepare.

-• Flavorful.
-The combination of salt, black pepper, garlic powder, and onion powder in this recipe creates a delicious and satisfying flavor that will make your taste buds dance.
+• The combination of salt, black pepper, garlic powder, and onion powder in this recipe creates a delicious flavor.

 Ingredients You'll Need